Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> When you are content to be simply yourself and don't compare or compete, everybody will respect you.
+> In order for you to be the BEST you can be for others, first you must be BEST for yourself.

 <!-- QUOTE_END -->